AN: Set before the start of One Piece. Shanks/Makino, because after all this time, they still remain my favourite pairing.

 Emiko laughed – a chortle, short and stark, but a sound Makino hadn't heard from her in years.
 Then she shook her head, a strangely solemn smile curving along her grave face.
 "Why remind myself of the pains of the past?" she asked gruffly, quietly – to herself or to Makino, it was hard to tell.
 At any rate, the words were the closest thing to her guardian speaking openly about her past that Makino had ever encountered.
 Whenever she'd asked as a child, all she'd gotten for her troubles had been a scoff and a 'mind your own damn business!', before being sent off with extra chores and a smarting ear.

 "Did something happen?" she heard herself asking then, despite the wary little voice in her head reminding her of what usually happened to those who pushed Mistress Emiko too far.
 She silenced it viciously – this was an opportunity she might never have again, and if she was punished for sticking her nose where it didn't belong, it would be worth it for just the barest sliver of information.
 Her over-active imagination could handle it from there.

-Emiko didn't appear to have heard her, though, and now really did seem to be talking to herself.
+Emiko didn't appear to have heard her though, and now really did seem to be talking to herself.
 "He was a fine man," she mused.
 "A good heart."
 That sharp gaze stared out across the empty common room, as though seeing things Makino could not.
 "And that damn charm," she continued, snorting softly.
 "Could have had anyone, but for some reason..."
 Her severe smile lifted a bit, almost fondly, and Makino didn't know whether to feel sympathetic or scared out of her wits.
-Mistress Emiko never smiled, and certainly not like that.
+Mistress Emiko rarely smiled, and certainly never like that.

 Dusting off her apron, she scoffed, before cutting Makino another look.
 "Stories worth writing novels about are rarely worth living, Makino.
 Remember that.
 You only have this one life, so live wisely."